 - If they usually get their nails done, to consider having a manicure ahead of the shoot

 The most important thing to remember in portrait photography is that everyone is different.
 Not only are our dimensions different, making some hands more elegant, but some people are more awkward than others.
-Not everyone has the grace of a dancer.
+Not everyone has the grace of professional dancers.

-However, the more relaxed a person is, the easier it will be to pose them.
+However, the more relaxed a person is, the easier it’ll be to pose them.

-It can help to suggest that your subject trace her hand gently down the side of her face until you tell her to stop when it’s in the right place.
+For a more relaxed look, and to bring a sense of movement to an image, when posing women suggest that your subject trace her hand gently down the side of her face until you tell her to stop when it’s in the right place.
 The movement will make her hand softer and more relaxed than if you asked her simply to put her hand next to her face.

-If your subject’s hands are looking tense, ask them to wiggle their fingers to loosen them up a bit and release some of the tension.
+If your subject’s hands look tense, ask them to wiggle their fingers to loosen them up and release some of the tension.

-Keep your directions calm and encouraging, your energy up and your banter light so that your subject is not left feeling deserted in front of your lens.
+Keep your directions calm and encouraging, your energy up and your banter light so that your subject is not left feeling awkward in front of the camera.